 Austin Wahl is an internationally acclaimed performer and teacher.
 With nearly thirty competition prizes, including ten first place finishes, he is among the most successful of today's American guitarists.
-He embraces traditional and unusual repertoire in performance and competition, ranging from well-known works of Bach, Sor, and Tarrega, to lesser known masterpieces by composers including Gary Ryan, Robert Beaser, and Hans Werner Henze.
+He embraces traditional and unusual repertoire in performance and competition, ranging from well-known works of Bach, Sor, and Tarrega, to lesser known masterpieces by composers including Gary Ryan, Roland Dyens, and Hans Werner Henze.
 Wahl premiered his groundbreaking solo transcription of Aaron Copland's Rodeo suite (originally for orchestra) in February 2021, and is currently composing a solo guitar suite based on notable international events of the Cold War.

 Wahl does not limit himself to classical guitar, or indeed to the guitar itself.
 Since childhood he has been a proficient bluegrass guitarist, performing arrangements and compositions by Doc Watson, Tony Rice, David Grier, and Adam Granger, among others.
 Wahl has performed with several bluegrass groups, including Great Vagrant, The Crooked North, and Kubick's Rubes, and performed with the first in a masterclass for legendary banjoist Béla Fleck.
 He also is an avid fingerstyle player, often programming pieces by Preston Reed, Don Ross, Andy McKee, and Pierre Bensusan.
 Finally, Wahl is an experienced electric guitarist, performing and teaching rock, blues, and jazz - and even built his own electric guitar, dubbed the "Wahl-o-caster."

-Wahl began his guitar studies at age five at the MacPhail Center for Music in Minneapolis, with Alan Johnston, a founding member of the Minneapolis Guitar Quartet.
+Wahl began his guitar studies at age five at MacPhail with Alan Johnston, a founding member of the Minneapolis Guitar Quartet.
 He holds bachelor's, master's, and doctoral degrees as well as a performer's certificate from the Eastman School of Music, where he studied with Nicholas Goluses.
-Wahl has also taken the Book 1 and Book 2 Suzuki method courses with Mary Lou Roberts and Andrea Cannon, respectively.
+Wahl has also taken the Book 1, Book 2, and book 3 Suzuki method courses with Mary Lou Roberts, Andrea Cannon, and David Madsen, respectively.